syedsaqib2457/php-hash/documentation/delete-node.md

 #### where.id

-This is required if the node has an IPv4 address routed to the device.
+This is required for deleting a node by the `id`.

-The value must be a `public or reserved IPv4 address`.
+The value must be a `numeric ID` with a string length of `30 characters`.

 #### systemUserAuthenticationToken